junho0901/gogossing/README.md

   - gogossing/src/helmetboard

-Junho Lee, Moosung Seo, Seongseop Lim, and Eunji Joe, Department of Aerospace and Software Engineering, Gyeongsang National University.
+Junho Lee, Moosung Seo, Seongseop Lim, and Eunji Joe

+Department of Aerospace and Software Engineering, Gyeongsang National University.

 If you have any question.
 Please contact (Email: dlwnsgh0901@gnu.ac.kr)